-Teenagers are especially prone to acne, thanks to their rapidly changing hormones; but this condition affects adults too and should be treated with the same care no matter what your age.
+There are few skin conditions more frustrating than acne.
+Teenagers are especially prone to breakouts, thanks to their rapidly changing hormones; but this condition affects adults too, and should be treated with the same care no matter what your age.